Derick1530/real-time-update-data-apexcharts/README.md

 Inside this repo you have two folders: web-client and server.
 ### dependencies installation.
-If you are using vscode open 2 terminals, in the first terminal navigate to `web-client directory`, and in the second terminal navigate to `server directory.
+If you are using vscode open 2 terminals, in the first terminal navigate to `web-client` directory, and in the second terminal navigate to `server directory.
-### Run both Json Server and client server.
+### Installation
-then in both terminals run the command `npm install`, after installation is completed, in your web-clint directory `run npm run dev`, and in the server directory run `npm run serve-json`.
+in both terminals run the command `npm install`, after installation is completed, in your web-clint directory run `npm run dev`, and in the server directory run `npm run serve-json`.

-open `localhost:3000` in your browser.
+navigate to `localhost:3000` in your browser.

 Your are ready to go.